 CONVERSATIONS HAPPENING RIGHT NOW

-These three sessions will be held via Zoom to address racism in the Church and broadly.
+Three weeks of anti-racism Relief Society training led by Dr. Adair and held via Zoom to address racism in the Church and broadly.
 To attend you must agree to 1.
 Approach the discussion with apology and humility, 2.
 Listen to this podcast ahead of time, and 3.
 Internalize racism and white supremacy as a fact; these realities will not be up for debate.
-After the three sessions, the facilitators plan on organizing local groups for anti-racism accountability to continue this work.
-To join or for more information email Meredith Boam at email@example.com
+After the three sessions, participants join local groups and passion projects for anti-racism accountability and to organize around specific initiatives.

 * Any Black or Black bi-racial sisters who would like to share, offer feedback, or express concerns are encouraged to reach out to the organizers.